Skip to content

 A keytab contains principals and keys to use for Kerberos authentication.

 Generate on a domain controller for svc_vscope@ISL.LOCAL: A keytab contains principals and keys to use for Kerberos authentication.
-The keytab is generated on a server (e.g. the domain controller) and is practically a container of credentials.
+The keytab is generated on a server (e.g. the domain controller) and is essentially a container of credentials.
 It should be treated as such and kept safe.

 To generate a keytab for the user svc_vscope@ISL.LOCAL you can run the following on a domain controller.